-- 1. Support of affected landowners. - 2.
-Proper and timely servicing of new development and the opportunity to collect contributions from the developer rather than purchasers of newly developed properties. - 3.
-Degradation of the Environment and local amenity arising from: - a.
-Dust generation and silt laden runoff from heavily trafficked unconstructed roads; - b.
-Erosion of open drains due to concentrated runoff from abutting properties and the roads that service them: - c.
-Contamination and degradation of waterways from untreated runoff and discharges from roads and drains servicing private properties and from the private properties. - 4.
-Community equity, fairness and benefits. - 5.
-Existing conditions, the standard of construction, maintenance requirements and requirements of service authorities and emergency services. - 6.
-The need for the project taking into account matters of health, safety and amenity. - 7.
+- 1. Support of affected landowners. - Proper and timely servicing of new development and the opportunity to collect contributions from the developer rather than purchasers of newly developed properties. - 3.
+The provision of external funding including Government grants to reduce the total scheme levy - Degradation of the Environment and local amenity arising from: - a.
+Dust generation and silt laden runoff from heavily trafficked unconstructed roads; - Erosion of open drains due to concentrated runoff from abutting properties and the roads that service them: - c.
+Contamination and degradation of waterways from untreated runoff and discharges from roads and drains servicing private properties and from the private properties. - 5.
+Community equity, fairness and benefits. - Existing conditions, the standard of construction, maintenance requirements and requirements of service authorities and emergency services. - 7.
+The need for the project taking into account matters of health, safety and amenity. - 8.
 Preliminary estimate, apportionment of costs and required Council contributions.

-In general, where a special rate or charge scheme does not proceed due to inadequate support from proposed beneficiaries during the development phase, or through objections pursuant Section 163B of the Local Government Act, the project will not be re-investigated within three years of its previous date of abandonment.
+In general, where a special rate or charge scheme does not proceed due to inadequate support from proposed beneficiaries during the development phase or through objections pursuant Section 163B of the Local Government Act, the project will not be re-investigated within three years of its previous date of abandonment.